rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 In YANG Push v2, a subscription, based on the selected filters, will generate a ordered stream of datastore *update* records that is referred to as an event stream.
 Each subscription logically has a different event stream of update records, even if multiple subscriptions use the same filters to select datastore nodes.

 As YANG-defined event records are created by a system, they may be assigned to one or more streams.
-The event record is distributed to a subscription's receiver(s) where (1) a subscription includes the identified stream and (2) subscription filtering does not exclude the event record from that receiver.
+The event record is distributed to a subscription's receiver where (1) a subscription includes the identified stream and (2) subscription filtering does not exclude the event record from that receiver.

 Access control permissions may be used to silently exclude event records from an event stream for which the receiver has no read access.
 See [RFC8341], Section 3.4.6 for an example of how this might be accomplished.
 Note that per Section 2.7 of this document, subscription state change notifications are never filtered out. **TODO, filtering and NACM filtering should be dependent on whether it is a configured or dynamic subscription.**